bokkypoobah/BokkyPooBahsEth2.0ValidatorNodeRecipe/README.md

 Install Ubuntu 20.04 LTS from https://ubuntu.com/ .

-See https://www.makeuseof.com/tag/how-to-boot-a-linux-live-usb-stick-on-your-mac/ for instructions for creating a USB installation disk, using either Etcher or command line utilities.
+See https://www.makeuseof.com/tag/how-to-boot-a-linux-live-usb-stick-on-your-mac/ for instructions on creating a USB installation disk, using either Etcher or command line utilities.

-You will have to give your new computer a `hostname`, a `username` with a `password`.

-Install with LVM
+### Configuration

+* Install Ubuntu Server
+** Select language
+** Use updated installer if given the choice
+** Configure network connection.
+Wired preferred, but wireless OK ** Storage - use entire disk; set up as an LVM group; Encrypt with LUKS ideally (you will have to enter a password to boot up)
+** Enter your name; your server name; your username and password ** Install OpenSSH server
+** Don't need to install Snaps

 <br />